Progression Customer Terms of Service

 If additional services are required for the proper use and operation of the Services or if training or consulting services are requested (“Professional Services”), Progression shall provide such services on a time and materials ("T&M") basis; that is, (i) Customer shall pay Progression for all the time spent performing such Professional Services (including all travel time), plus materials, taxes, and reimbursable expenses; and (ii) the rates for such Professional Services shall be Progression's then-current standard rates agreed in a Statement of Work to be executed by the parties.
 Any monetary limit stated in an estimate or Statement of Work for Professional Services shall be an estimate only for Customer's budgeting and Progression's resource scheduling purposes.
 If the limit is exceeded, Progression will cooperate with Customer to provide continuing services on a T&M basis.
 Progression shall invoice Customer on completion of the Professional Services.
 Charges shall be payable 20 days from receipt of invoice by Customer.
 Progression reserves the right to require a non-refundable fee and/or cost deposit prior to commencement of Professional Services.

-From time to time, Progression will add additional features to enhance the user experience of our service at no additional charge.
-However, these free features may be withdrawn without further notice.
+From time to time, Progression may add additional features to enhance the Services at no additional charge.
+These free features may be withdrawn by Progression at any time without further notice.

 4. Customer Data

 The Customer shall own all right, title and interest in and to all of the Customer Data that is not personal data (except to the extent that it comprises Progression Framework Content) and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of all such Customer Data.